Aleck/module-acc/README.md

 		kernel_argument = kmalloc(sizeof(struct command_argument), GFP_KERNEL);

 where kernerl_argument is a global variable declared of type of the struct that you define as the parameter structure, that in our case is command_argumet.
-In this variable we store all the parameters that the device needs (even the return value)
+In this variable we store all the parameters that the device needs (even the return value).

 * If you need a samphore for the lock of the device, you need to initalize it here with the function: